charleshopkinsiv/mailcannon/README.md

 A simple project for email marketing.
 The goal is an open sourced fully functioning email marketing suite.

+### Requirements

+It has only been tested on Ubuntu 18

 ### Installation

 ```